-- A UP will be subject to a single renewal fee which will be payable to the EPO. - The EPO will retain approximately 50% of the renewal fees.
+- A UP is subject to a single renewal fee which is payable to the EPO. - The EPO retains approximately 50% of the renewal fees.
 The remainder will be distributed between the participating Member States. - The renewal fees for UPs have been set at a "True top 4" level, meaning that they would be equivalent to the total renewal fees payable for the four most validated countries for standard EPs (namely, Germany, France, Netherlands and Italy).
 This means that significant cost savings are possible relative to standard EPs for obtaining coverage in up to 24 countries. - Renewal fees are reduced by 15%, if patent holder registers a license of right.